Budget Itemizer

 This proved overwhelming, at least on my hardware.
 I have an M3 MacBook Air with 24GB of RAM, and it just took too long and often gave the wrong answer.
 If it wasn’t viable on my machine, it certainly wouldn’t help people with less powerful hardware or less patience.

-What I learned: Asking a smaller LLM to do everything was the wrong approach.
-It needs a narrower job.
+What I learned: Asking a small LLM to do everything was the wrong approach — it needed a narrower job.

 Attempt 3: The split that worked